alexishida/Wp-Minio-Server-Sync/readme.md

 2. Activate plugin through 'Plugins' menu in WordPress
 3. Go to `Settings -> Minio Server Sync` and set up plugin

-If plugin has been downloaded from GitHub, you have to install vendor components via `composer update`.

 ----------

 Credits to [DigitalOcean Spaces Sync] (https://github.com/keeross/DigitalOcean-Spaces-Sync)